-Students who delay Step 1 will have a vacation in their first month of third year, which will likely change the rest of their third year schedule.
+Students who delay Step 1 will have a vacation in their first month of third year.This will likely change the rest of their third year schedule to accommodate this delay.
 They will also be required to work with their Lead Advisor and the Learning Strategist to create a study plan to ensure progress in their exam preparation.
-The deadline for students who delay will be May 11.
+The deadline to take Step 1 for students who delay will be May 30th.

 All students who are granted a delay for Step 1 are still required to attend IPE/OTC/Transitions 2 and Intersessions April 7 – April 29, 2020.

 What happens if I fail?

 IU School of Medicine students are very well prepared to take Step 1.
 We are proud that our school Step 1 average has been above the national average for many years and last year we had only a very small number of students who did not pass the first time that they took the exam.
 However, in anticipation that there may be a few students who fail, we have developed the following procedure.
 We would like to share this information with you not to create additional anxiety, but to be fully transparent and reassure you that we have a well thought out plan to assist you in case of this rare situation.